simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_data.md

 ## Module summary

-Class definitions of each path data class.
+This module is for the class definitions of each path data class.

 ## `PathData` class docstring

-Class definitions of each path data class.
+This class is for the definitions of each path data class.